TerribleDev/isTommyOnVistabreak.xyz/blog/tparnell-travel/source/_posts/Going-on-vistabreak.md

 13 days is how long I have been on my travels so far.
 Incase you don't know what a vistabreak is, it is a 4 week time off you get at vistaprint every 5 years.
 This year is my 5th year.

 My holiday began on the First of August, and I immediately took off to the UK.
 Most of my family live in an area of the UK knwon as Ellesmere Port.
 After 7 hours of traveling I arrived August 2nd.
-Tired and jetlagged I spent the first few days relaxing, and eating at Asda (a nearby supermarket).
+Tired and jetlagged I spent the first week or so relaxing, and eating at Asda (a nearby supermarket).
+I had a blast catching up with family, and just hanging out with them.

 ## Chester